Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Dataset

 \section{\ourdataset Dataset}

-In this paper, we focus on the task of LLM authorship attribution for long-form documents, \ie determining which LLM generated a given document.
-As shown in \reftab{tab:existing-datasets-overview}, most existing datasets of LLM-generated text focus on constrained settings, \ie (i) framing the task as binary detection, (ii) without evaluating OOD generalisation, and (iii) focusing on short texts.
-Motivated by these limitations, we construct a new dataset, \ourdataset, covering ten recent frontier LLMs (more model details in \refapptab{tab:model-card}) and comprising books (both fiction and non-fiction) as long-form documents.\footnote{Our definition of long-form text is a document with more than $10$K words.}
+In this paper, we focus on the task of LLM AA, \ie determining which LLM generated a given document.
+As shown in \reftab{tab:existing-datasets-overview}, most existing datasets of LLM-generated text focus on constrained settings, \ie (i) framing the task as binary detection, (ii) comprising outdated models, (iii) without evaluating OOD generalisation, and (iv) focusing on short texts.
+Motivated by these limitations, we construct a new dataset, \ourdataset, covering ten recent frontier LLMs (model details in \refapptab{tab:model-card}) and comprising books (both fiction and non-fiction) as long-form documents\footnote{Our definition of long-form is document $10$K$+$ words.} supporting multiple OOD dimensions.